SerenicuS/custom-shell/README.md

     🔞 No actual psychological harm intended.

-    🔨 This project is still under development.
+    🔨 This project is still under development(most features on a standard terminal is still missing).